-Joshua acts in all kinds of business disputes, in particular those arising out of property development schemes and joint ventures.
+Joshua acts in all kinds of business disputes, in particular those arising out of property development schemes, joint ventures and partnerships.
 He also acts in arbitrations, notably he was involved in an arbitration which lasted over 8 years concerning the mis-selling of pensions, mainly to nurses, which involved the examination of several thousand client files relating to individual pensions.
 Joshua also acts and advises in professional negligence proceedings, especially those arising out of property transactions.

 - Demco Investments and Commercial SA v SE Banken Forsakring Holding Aktiebolag 2 Lloyd’s Rep 650.
 This case arose out of a long running arbitration concerning pensions mis-selling.
 The case determined that there was no room under the Arbitration Act 1996 regime for arguments based on Edwards v Bairstow as to the sufficiency of the evidence before an arbitrator on an application for permission to appeal on a point of law.